A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

 \subsection{Lyapunov functions do not always extend to the stochastic setting}

-The analysis of the gradient flow in the deterministic case provides Lyapunov functions that are decreasing along trajectories generated by ODEs.
+The analysis of the gradient flow in the deterministic case provides Lyapunov functions that are decreasing along any trajectory generated by \eqref{eq:gf_init} (see Section~\ref{sec:deterministic}).
 The direct transfer of these Lyapunov functions to the stochastic setting is not always suited to the variance term, as detailed below.
-Under constant step sizes $\gamma > 0$, an approximating SDE of SGD is
+Under constant step sizes $\gamma > 0$ (and $h_t = 1$), an approximating SDE of SGD is:

-\smallbreak In SDE theory, a time-differential of a function of a solution to a stochastic process is given by Ito's Lemma~\cite[Theorem 4.2]{sarkka_solin_2019}. \begin{lemma}[Ito's Lemma] For $g$ a twice differentiable function, and $X_t$ a stochastic process solution to the SDE~\eqref{eq:sme},
+\smallbreak In SDE theory, a differential with respect to time of a function of a solution to a stochastic process is given by Ito's Lemma~\cite[Theorem 4.2]{sarkka_solin_2019}. \begin{lemma}[Ito's Lemma] Let $g$ be a twice continuously differentiable function, and $X_t$ be a stochastic process solution to the SDE~\eqref{eq:sme}, then

 \end{lemma}